 Technical SEO Audits

-AI can now crawl your site and identify issues that would take a human hours to spot:
+AI can crawl a site and identify issues that would take a human hours to spot:

 - Duplicate content detection across variations (not just exact matches)